 Charge Ahead Colorado

-- Application rounds 3 times each year.
+- Application rounds 3 times each year, expected in January, May, and October.

 Department of Local Affairs (DOLA) Alternative Fuels Funding Program